brightsign/node.js-starter-project/README_BrightAuthor.md

 # BrightSign Node.js Sample
 This sample BrightAuthor application shows how to instantiate a node.js server that runs on a BrightSign player.
-It creates a web server that can serve static files from a folder called *www* on port 9090.
+It creates a web server that can serve static files from the root folder on port 9090.

 This example was created for BrightAuthor.